Turkey Thawing Calculator

 To get your thawing time estimated, we ask you to follow these simple instructions:

 Notice how some drop-down menu options have a ✔️ checkmark, and others a ❌ cross.
 Curious about what they mean?
-Click through them in the calculator, and/or read on the next parts of the text.
+Click through them in the calculator and/or read the next parts of the text.

-- Input the size of your turkey 🦃
+Input the size of your turkey 🦃.
+Please check out our turkey size calculator.

 And voila!
 At the bottom of the calculator, you will see an estimation of how long it will take to thaw your turkey, complete with graphs and illustrations for more clarity.

 Also, don't forget that thawing is only a part of the preparations.
-Remember to take the cooking time into account when planning your work!
+Remember to take cooking time into account when planning your work!
+Please use our turkey cooking time calculator.

 What else do you need to know when defrosting your turkey?

-- If you're planning on brining the turkey, you can safely start doing so while it's still partially frozen in your fridge!
+If you're planning on bringing the turkey, you can safely start doing so while it's still partially frozen in your fridge!
 The longer the meat spends in brine, the more flavorful it will get, so go ahead and brine away!

 What to avoid while thawing turkey?